 Even the medical field has determined that connecting with nature is a path to healing.
 Besides benefiting mental health researchers agree that exercising, walking, or being in nature, such as a national park promotes well-being and can help persons in treatment for obesity, type 2 diabetes. and high blood pressure.
 In other words, some physician might just prescribe two walks in the park, and then call them in the morning.

 This book of 48 natural contemplations is the result of a my personal spiritual journey, a journalistic passion to write about nature, volunteering as a marine life informal educator, and a directive received during a retreat and consultation at the New Camadoli Hermitage in Big Sur.

-And unbeknownst to me in 2004, breast cancer pushed me away from my frenetic business life, and shoved me forward to the finer things of life — nature, mediation, and contemplation.
+In 2004, breast cancer pushed me away from my frenetic business life.
+It flipped the switch and turned on the light that illuminated nature, mediation, and contemplation’s value.

 By the Sea

 My love affair with the sea began as a child during a dark moment in my personal life.
 Rescued from my family’s dysfunction, a kind relative included me in a two-week seaside vacation.

 Energized by the sound of the sea and the lapping waves not far from the oceanfront getaway, each morning I gulped my breakfast cereal, scurried barefoot down the wooden stairs and charged through the sand toward the surf.
 By 9 a.m.
 I bobbed where the waves began their incoming swell.
 The swells lifted me from the sandy bottom and I flattened my body into a dead man’s float.
 My nightmare childhood dissolved as I transformed into an unnamed mammal that healed in the seas.